 and someday you may want to buy and use some of that software.

 Apple has released versions of iTunes that will not work on earlier versions of the OS.

 Microsoft has announced that Microsoft Office 2016, which will be released in Fall 2015, will require Yosemite.

 If your current Macintosh fails and you have to buy a new one,

-you'll end up migrating to Yosemite whether you were ready or not.
+you'll end up migrating to the latest OS whether you were ready or not.

 What you Should Do Now to Get Ready for Yosemite

 to keep all Apple software up to date, including the OS.